hanihusam/wordpress-site-docker/README.md

 # Wordpress & Docker

 This file will setup Wordpress, MySQL & PHPMyAdmin with a single command.
-Add the code below to a file called "docker-compose.yaml" and run the command
+Add the code below to a file called "docker-compose.yaml" or you just download the file that I already put it here and run the command

 ```
 $ docker-compose up -d